Sung-Huan/ANNOgesic/docs/source/installation.rst

 ============

 There are three ways to install ANNOgesic.
 Please refer to the following sections.
-Only via the requirments are also installed.
+Only via Docker, the requirments are also installed.
 If you install ANNOgesic through on of the other ways, please install the pre-required tools by yourself.